mozengtao/myNote/Go_note.md

 // 3 create an empty slice and append to it mySlice := []int{}
 mySlice = append(mySlice, 0, 1, 2, 3)

-// how slices work
-a slice is a header that contains a pointer to an underlying array

-type SliceHeader struct {
-    Data uintptr
-    Len int
-    Cap int
-}

 // how slices "grow"
 /*